 While the AR190 was designed for operating in protected waters, she still has a relatively high freeboard.
 We measured 33” (84 cm) at the bow and 36” (91 cm) at the stern.
 That will keep her safe, as well as contribute to the dry ride we experienced during our test.
 The high freeboard has positive implications for some of the interior features.

 the interior is in the storage.
 The bow seats all have deep storage inside, and there’s even a compartment under the forward bow seat for storing the anchor.
 We’re happy to see that it includes an anchor keeper to prevent the anchor from bouncing around.

 The cockpit also has deep storage.
 We measured 17” (43.2 cm) under both side seats, and the openings are large as well.
 This allows for larger items to fit in the individual compartments.

-Most runabouts in this class have storage compartments that measure 12” (30.5 cm) across, 9” (22.86 cm) deep and run for perhaps 36” (91 cm) forward.
+that is deep enough to accommodate wakeboards and skis.
+We’d recommend adding board racks to the tower.
+That makes boards easier to get to, more secure when tied down correctly and opens up the under-deck storage for holding even more gear.
+Keeps the water toys out from under foot, too.Most runabouts in this class have storage compartments that measure 12” (30.5 cm) across, 9” (22.86 cm) deep and run for perhaps 36” (91 cm) forward.
 Here, we measured 14” (35.56 cm) across, 16” (40.6 cm) deep and a length of 45” (114 cm).
 Of course, that’s just for the opening, but the compartment itself runs well forward under the bow deck.
 Yamaha has created what may be the largest in-sole storage compartment in class.

 While on the subject of storage, there’s console storage to port that also managed to swallow all our gear with room to spare.
 It’s accessed from a hatch to the side, in the walkthrough to the bow.
 Above the console is a large glove storage compartment which houses the stereo, keeping it in an environment protected from the elements.
 Any water that gets in is drained overboard.
 The lid is held open by a tension spring that collapses with a simple press.

 keeping everyone safe and secure.
 The side windows run well aft, ending just ahead of the spot where the tower mounts to the caprail.
 This adds even more security to the cockpit depth.

 Yamaha excels in its fit-and-finish.
 This is certainly evident in the AR190, an affordable boat in the company’s lineup.
 The snap-in carpet is standard, and backed by a rubberized liner that prevents it from being pulled apart, or pulled from its snaps and dragged across the deck.